xNightwielder/ml-assisted-centralized-system-monitoring-platform/README.md

   docker compose up
 ```

+> [!NOTE]
-**_NOTE:_**  The application's metrics on the running system come under the host name “telegraf”.
+> The application's metrics on the running system come under the host name “telegraf”.
 To view them, you should enter “telegraf” in the hostname field.

 ## Monitoring a different device on the local network